OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 You can only connect entities that belong to different simulators with each other (that's why we created two instances of the *ExampleSim*).

-You are also not allowed to created circular dependencies (e.g., connect *a* to *b* and then connect *b* to *a*).
-To allow a bidirectional exchange of data, which is required for things like control strategies, there is another mechanism that is explained in one of the next sections (:ref:`integrate-control-strategies`).
+You are also not allowed to create circular dependencies via standard connections only (e.g., connect *a* to *b* and then connect *b* to *a*).
+There are several ways to allow a bidirectional or cyclic exchange of data, which is required for things like control strategies, e.g. via time-shifted connections.
+See section :ref:`cyclic_data-flows` for details.

 .. _running-the-simulation: